NCBI-Hackathons/McDiff/README.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ### Website

-There is also a Docker image for hosting the main website.
-This should only be used for debug purposes.

   1. `$git clone https://github.com/NCBI-Hackathons/<this software>.git`
   2. `$cd Website`